Heka

 — O. Goelet (1994)

-The Sphinx therefore, symbolises the alignment of Egypt with the highest form of life.
-It is the space where our physical body connects with divinity—where we can align with the Great Central Sun via the Lion’s Gate.
+So the Sphinx symbolised the alignment of Egypt with the highest form of life.
+It is the space where our physical body connects with divinity—where we can align with Regulus and the Great Central Sun via the Lion’s Gate.

 The universe belonged to me before you gods were made.